 Jewel, the genre-busting, award-winning singer/songwriter has touched millions with her music, but now she hopes to spread the message of fuller living through mindfulness.

 What inspired you to be so open about your mental health journey and your father’s history of addiction?

 Every human must go through life and face some sort of adversity, loss, and pain.
-We are often taught many skills in school, but for some reason we are not taught the most essential skills to learn to convert pain into resiliency and happiness.
-Nothing that I have gone through is that different from what almost everyone goes through to one degree or another, and if we don’t share, then we often feel alone, isolated, and have no access to new tools.
+We are often taught many skills in school.
+But for some reason, we are not taught the most essential skills; to learn to convert pain into resiliency and happiness.
+Nothing that I have gone through is that different from what almost everyone goes through to one degree or another.
+If we don’t share, then we often feel alone, isolated, and have no access to new tools.
 I vowed at a young age to never use my part as propaganda to make myself seem more perfect or more happy than I am.

 How did you father’s history of addiction affect you as such a young person?

 My dad’s struggles with addiction and post-traumatic stress disorder (PTSD) made much of my childhood difficult.
 It also taught me that you can’t outrun pain, and that the only shortcut was facing things head on.
-I vowed never to drink or use drugs, and I began to develop tools to help me covert pain into something more useful.
-It took me years of practice to rewire my habits, but with time I learned to be happy and trust my ability to overcome any obstacle.
-And amazingly, my dad has become not only sober, but worked on rewriting his brain and we have an amazing and authentic relationship now.
+I vowed never to drink or use drugs; I began to develop tools to help me covert pain into something more useful.
+It took me years of practice to rewire my habits.
+But with time, I learned to be happy and trust my ability to overcome any obstacle.
+Amazingly, my dad has become not only sober, but worked on rewriting his brain; we have an amazing and authentic relationship now.
 I feel so blessed for this.

 How were you able to eventually make peace with your father?